hiiamboris/red-wiki/Redbin-specification.md

      bit2: symbol table
      bit3-7: <reserved>

-length: number of root records to load.
+length : number of root records to load. size   : size of records payload in bytes.
 ```